The Best Caves to Visit Near Brisbane and Beyond

 The result is a stunning natural oasis, where daylight spills through the cave's top and onto pools of water below.
 By day, you'll catch a glimpse of creatures like tusked frog, paradise riflebirds and koalas, while come night, it's buzzing with microbats, fireflies, luminous fungi and a sizeable colony of protected glow worms.

 GLOW WORM CAVE, TAMBORINE MOUNTAIN

 If you like your caves with a little extra sparkle, Tamborine Mountain's offering will be right up your alley.
-Constructed in 2004 as part of an eco preservation project, the Glow Worm Cave is home to a booming population of native glow worms, which are carefully nurtured to help control insects and boost local glow worm numbers in the wild.
+Constructed in 2004 as part of an eco preservation project, the Glow Worm Cave at Cedar Creek Estate is home to a booming population of native glow worms, which are carefully nurtured to help control insects and boost local glow worm numbers in the wild.

 You can jump on a 30-minute tour of the cave, seeing these creatures in all their glowing glory while learning about their life-cycle and behaviours.
 It's a man-made cave, but with the realistic rock formations and plethora of creepy crawlies, it feels a whole lot like the real deal.